neo64yt/hello-collection/README.md

 * Python

 ## Output of the program
-As all of these files are the source code of the same program, which is "Hello world", it is expected that all of these will output "Hello, world!" to stdout.
+It is expected each of them prints out "Hello, world!" (or something else), despite being different programming languages.

 ## Contributions
 Any contributions to improve this project will be welcomed.